ericmulcahy/ionic-firebase-storage-sample/README.md

 ###Setup
 - Make sure nodeJs is installed.
 - Clone this repository
+- Make sure ionic and and cordova are installed (npm install -g ionic cordova)
+- You will also need the firebase SDK installed so you can configure CORS for your storage bucket (npm install --save firebase)
 - Run 'npm install' in the directory where you cloned the repository

 ###Firebase Setup